mgp/book-notes/how-to-read-a-book.markdown

 * The words are different, but there is only one term for you as a reader to grasp.
 * All the relations that exist between words and terms hold between terms and phrases.
 * A phrase is less likely to be ambiguous than a word.
 Because it is a group of words, each of which is in the context of others, the single words are more likely to have restricted meanings.

+#### Chapter 9: Determining an Author's Message

+* A proposition in a book is also a declaration.
+It is an expression of the author's judgment about something.
+* The reader must usually come to terms with the author first, before he can find out what the author is proposing, what judgment he is declaring.
+* The author's propositions are nothing but expressions of personal opinion unless they are supported by reasons.
+* We want to know not merely what the author's propositions are, but also why he thinks we should be persuaded to accept them.
+* Arguments are indicated by other words that relate statements, such as: *if* this, *then* that; or *since* this, *therefore* that; or it *follows* from this, that this is the case.
+* A conclusion may not be true since one or all of the premises that support it may be false.
+* The two processes of outlining and interpretation meet at the level of propositions and arguments.
+* You work down to propositions and arguments by dividing the book into parts.
+You work up to arguments by seeing how they are composed of propositions and ultimately terms.

+##### Sentences vs. Propositions

+* Sentences and paragraphs are grammatical units.
+They are units of language.
+Propositions and arguments are logical units, or units of thought and knowledge.
+* The greatest error you can make in applying these rules is to suppose that a one-to-one relationship exists between the elements of language and those of thought or knowledge.
+* Propositions are the answers to questions.
+They are declarations of knowledge or opinion.
+* Not all declarative sentences can be read as if each expressed one proposition for at least two reasons:
+  * First, it is possible for the same sentence to express different propositions if there is a shift in the terms the words express.
+  * Second, a compound sentence can express multiple propositions related in the form of an argument.
+Such sentences can be very difficult to interpret.
+* Unless you recognize the distinct propositions in a complicated sentence, you cannot make a discriminating judgment of what the writer is saying.
+* Rule 6 of reading: Mark the most important sentences in a book and discover the propositions they contain.
+* Rule 7 of reading: Locate or construct the basic arguments in the book by finding them in the connection of sentences.

+##### Finding the Key Sentences

+* The sentences important for you *as the reader* are those that require an effort of interpretation because, at first sight, they are not completely intelligible.
+* These are likely to be the most important *for the author* because you are likely to have the greatest difficulty with the most important things the author has to say.
+* From the author's point of view, the important sentences are the ones that express the judgments on which the whole argument rests.
+* The heart of an author's communication lies in the major affirmations and denials she is making, and the reasons she gives for so doing.
+* An essential part of reading is to *be perplexed and know it*.
+Wonder is the beginning of wisdom in learning from books as well as from nature.
+* Principal propositions must belong to the main argument of the book.
+They must be either premises or conclusions.
+* If you can detect those sentences that seem to form a sequence, in which there is a beginning and an end, you probably have put your finger on the important sentences.
+* When reading at different speeds, you should pause over the sentences that *puzzle you* and not over the sentences that *interest you*.

+##### Finding the Propositions

+* You discover terms by discovering what a word means in a given usage.
+You discover propositions similarly by interpreting all the words that make up the sentence, especially its principal words.
+* There are only two differences between finding the terms that words express and the propositions that sentences express:
+  1. You employ a larger context in the latter case.
+  2. Complicated sentences usually express more than one proposition.
+You have not completed your interpretation of an important sentence until you have separated out of it all the different, though perhaps related, propositions.
+* "State in your own words" is the best test for telling whether you have understood the proposition or propositions in a sentence.
+* If you cannot get away at all from the author's words, it shows that *only words* have passed from him to you, *not though or knowledge*.
+* The reader who cannot see through the language to the terms and propositions will never be able to compare related works.
+* If you cannot do anything to exemplify or illustrate the proposition, either imaginatively or by referring to actual experiences, then you do not know what is being said.
+* Unless you can show some acquaintance with actual or possible facts to which the proposition refers or is relevant somehow, you are *playing with words*, and not dealing with thought or knowledge.
+* "Verbalism" can be defined as the bad habit of using words without regard for the thoughts they should convey and without awareness of the experiences to which they should refer.

+##### Finding the Arguments

+* Another formulation of Rule 7: Find if you can the paragraphs in a book that state its most important arguments; but if the arguments are not thus expressed, your task is to construct them, by arranging a sequence of sentences across multiple paragraphs that state the propositions that compose the argument.
+* To mark such sentences, put marks in the margin to indicate where the sentences occur that should be tied together in a sequence.
+* By inspecting a book before reading it analytically, you will know whether the summary passages exist and if they do, where they are.
+* If your mind works at all during the process of reading, if it comes to terms with the author and reaches his propositions, it will see his arguments as well.
+* If you find the conclusion first, look for the reasons.
+If you find the reasons first, see where they lead.
+* Observe what things the author says he must *assume*, what he says can be *proved* or otherwise evidenced, and what need not be proved because it is *self-evident*.
+* There are two ways to start an argument:
+  1. With *assumptions* agreed on between reader and writer.
+  2. With what are called *self-evident propositions*, which neither the writer nor reader can deny.
+* In a *tautology*, the proposition is contained in the definition of the words.
+* Self-evident propositions have the status of indemonstrable but also undeniable truths.
+They are based on common experience alone and are part of common-sense knowledge, because they belong to no organized body of knowledge.
+* Euclid called such self-evident propositions "common notions."

+##### Finding the Solutions

+* Rule 8 of imperative reading: Find out what the author's solutions are.
+* By applying this rule and the three rules that precede it in imperative reading, you can feel sure that you have managed to understand the book.
+* From this point on, you are going to have a chance to argue with the author and express yourself.

+##### The Second Stage of Analytical Reading

+* The second stage of analytical reading answers the second basic question about a book, namely: *What is being said in detail, and how?*